Semantic UI React components can have "shorthands". For example,

 icon shorthand which value defines the icon that will be rendered.

 There are several forms of shorthand values that can be provided, but all of them share one common thing - each is eventually evaluated to React Element.
-Thus, you can think of shorthand values as a recipe to customize rendered React Element at corresponding shorthand.
+Thus, you can think of shorthand values as a recipe to customize rendered React Element.

 Each component's shorthand has associated default element type.
 For example, by default there is